linux-china/dotenvx-rs/README.md

 **Tips**: you can use `cat xxx.pem | dotenvx set my_private_pem -` to encrypt any text file as a key-value pair in the `.env` file.

+### Why sign .env file?

+The `.env` file still text file, and other people or tools can modify it, and let the application load the modified `.env` file, which may cause security issues.

+For example, you have an email which is a PayPal account to receive payments.
+Of course, you don't want others to change the email address to their own PayPal account, and then you will lose your money.

+To prevent this, the `.env` file is signed with a signature(secp256k1) and put in the metadata section of the file.
+When you load the `.env` file, the CLI will verify the signature with the public key in the `.env` file.

+How the signature works:

+- The author run `dotenvx encrypt --sign` to sign the `.env` file with the private key, and the signature will be added to the metadata section of the file.
+- Signature: SHA256 hash of the `.env` trimmed .env file content(without sign line), and then sign the hash with the private key to get the signature, and signature is a base64 encoded string and added to the metadata section of the file.
+- Verification: Load the `.env` file, extract the public key and signature from the metadata section, SHA256 hash the .env file trimmed content(without sign line), and then verify the signature with the public key and the hash.

+With this signature, you can ensure that the `.env` file is not tampered, and other people/tools can trust the `.env` file content and use it safely.

 ### How to check key's difference between .env files?